hatsusato/bed/README.md

     - `A[i]` refers to the i-th least significant bit of the value of the A register.
   - Raise the error flag if the file opening fails.
 - Associate the opened file stream with the output descriptor in the Stream Map.
-- If a stream is already associated with the output descriptor, close the old stream and overwrite it with the new file stream.
+- If a stream is already associated with the output descriptor, close the previous stream and replace it with the new file stream.

 ### Meta Instructions